mkcarter7/2ndChanceRecovery/DEPLOYMENT.md

 ---

-## Part 1: Backend Service Setup
+## Part 1: Frontend Service Setup (Deploy First!)

+> **💡 Why deploy frontend first?** You'll need the frontend URL to configure CORS in the backend.
+Deploying frontend first ensures you have that URL ready.

-### Step 1: Create Railway Project and Add Backend Service
+### Step 1: Create Railway Project and Add Frontend Service

 1. Go to https://railway.app and sign in
 2. Click **"New Project"**